scerioli/Global-Preferences-Survey/Article/Appendix.md

 ### Log GDP p/c and gender equality indexes

-From the [website of the World Bank](https://data.worldbank.org/indicator/), one can access the data about the GDP per capita on a certain set of years.
+From the [website of the World Bank](https://data.worldbank.org/indicator/), one can access the data about the GDP per capita for a certain set of years.
 The data for Log GDP p/c calculated in 2005 US dollars was already archived.
-We used Log GDP p/c in 2010 US dollars, instead.
+We used Log GDP p/c in 2010 US dollars instead.
 To build an estimator for Log GDP p/c, we averaged the data from 2003 until 2012 for all the available countries, as done in the original article.

-The Gender Equality Index used in the original article was composed of four main data sets as the first principle component of the Principal Component Analysis performed on them:
+The Gender Equality Index used in the original article was composed of four main data sets as the first component of the Principal Component Analysis performed on them:

 - **World Economic Forum Global Gender Gap Index:** Taken from the [World Economic Forum Global Gender Gap Report 2015](http://reports.weforum.org/).
 For countries where data was missing, data was added from the World Economic Forum Global Gender Gap Report 2006, as reported in the original article.